tedkim97/tedkim97.github.io/_posts/2021-01-17-diss_track_graph.md

 I think they're is always more to do.
 There's definitely a lot to fix, more I can add, different directions to take.
 For instance:

 - **Focus on an individual or individuals** - rather than a whole genre
-- **A more thorough analysis of the graphs** - rather than focusing on a few centrality metrics
+- **Analyze the graphs more thoroughly** - rather than focusing on a few centrality metrics
+- **Learn more about network analysis**
-- **Finish the d3 vis** - with all the bells and whistles
+- **Finish the D3 vis** - with all the bells and whistles
 - **Try the Genius API** - apparently Genius has an API for music.
 I was thinking that the Genius API could be used to source information and assume its correct.

 but I guess that's for a later date.